notangelmario/notangelmario/README.md

 ### About this repo

 This repo also hosts [my personal website](https://angelmario.eu).
-This website was made with a custom markdown framework.
+This website was made with a custom markdown framework nicknamed "rumage".
 If you want, use it.
 I don't guarantee stability.

 Might actually make this framework independent.